jakehaggard26/jakehaggard26/README.md

 # Howdy 👋

 ##### About Me
-I've always enjoyed the creativity and problem solving skills when programming and I **love** being able to  take an idea or a solution and create it via programming.
-Im always trying to learn more about a programming language I know or learn a new language.
+I've always enjoyed the creativity and problem solving skills along with my programming skills.
+I also **love** being able to  take an idea or a solution and create it via programming.
+I'm always trying to learn more about a programming language I know or learn a new language.
 If Im not doing that then Im either binging TV shows and/or YouTube videos, gaming, golfing, playing with my dog Jody, or out with friends:)

 <!--